Procedures & Guidelines for the Conduct of Viva Voce Examinations by Electronic Means

 The University believes that viva voce examinations (oral examinations) are an essential part of the examination process of candidates for research degrees.
 To this end, the Regulations of the University require such an examination to be held, and there is guidance available which is intended to lay the foundations for the viva voce examination itself.

 The University expects that viva voce examinations will be held on a face-to-face basis, with all concerned present in the same room, at the same time.
 Notwithstanding this expectation, the University recognises that it may be necessary - under very exceptional conditions - for arrangements to be made for examinations to take place through electronic media.
 (The University will not give approval to the use of telephone links alone for the purposes of examinations.)
-Accordingly, the Graduate Development Committee is empowered to give approval to requests that electronic media may be used, in exceptional circumstances, as defined below:
+Accordingly, the Academic Standards and Quality Committee is empowered to give approval to requests that electronic media may be used, in exceptional circumstances, as defined below:

 - where conditions have arisen under which it would not be possible otherwise to proceed with the viva voce (e.g. where a student cannot return to the UK because of visa or other restrictions), or